 - Inspecting the blower, motor, drain line and coils

 There’s also some maintenance you can do on your own between professional tune-ups.
-You only need about an hour to wash your outdoor condenser unit, as well as a couple of parts on your indoor HVAC system.
+It only takes about an hour to wash your outdoor condenser unit, as well as a couple of pieces on your indoor HVAC system.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?

-Pick a warm day to scrub your air conditioner.
-At least 60 degrees Fahrenheit (20 degrees Celsius) is best.
+Pick a mild day to wash your air conditioner.
+At least 60 degrees Fahrenheit (20 degrees Celsius) is great.
 That way, you can check the unit once you’ve cleaned it.

 - Wet-dry vacuum and hose with a soft brush attachment

 Related: How AC Repair and Maintenance Can Actually Save You Money

 Follow these Steps for Cleaning the Outside Unit

 Switch off the electricity to your air conditioner at the breaker box.

 Take out waste from the system.
 This includes branches, bushes, weeds and grass.